MicrosoftDocs/Devices-docs/surface/manage-surface-uefi-settings.md

 ## Surface UEFI boot screens

-When you update Surface device firmware, by using either Windows Update or manual installation, the updates are not applied immediately to the device, but instead during the next reboot cycle.
-You can find out more about the Surface firmware update process in [Manage and deploy Surface driver and firmware updates](manage-surface-driver-and-firmware-updates.md).
-The progress of the firmware update is displayed on a screen with progress bars of differing colors to indicate the firmware for each component.
+When you update Surface device firmware using either Windows Update or manual installation, the updates are not applied immediately to the device but during the next reboot cycle.
+You can learn more about the Surface firmware update process in [Manage and deploy Surface driver and firmware updates](manage-surface-driver-and-firmware-updates.md).
+The firmware update progress is displayed on a screen with progress bars of different colors to indicate the firmware for each component.
 Each component’s progress bar is shown in Figures 9 through 18.

 ![Surface UEFI firmware update with blue progress bar.](images/manage-surface-uefi-fig8.png "Surface UEFI firmware update with blue progress bar")